JacpFX/JacpFX/_includes/structComposition.md

     }
 }
 ```
-> Note: In case of JavaFX views you have to register the root component of your view:
+> Note: In case of JavaFX views you must register the root component of your view:

 ```java
 // Register root component